marcelpatrick/3rdPersonV2/README.md

 - Create a vector variable for PlayerLocation: Blackboard details > key > key type > Vector > rename : PlayerLocation
 - Create a vector variable for StartLocation
+- Add a new vector variable on the Blackboard section called LastKnownPlayerLocation

 ### 2.4: Build the behavior trees nodes